 A needs assessment is an organised way of determining gaps between where your business is and where you want it to be.
 It is typically the first step in any business improvement effort, and an integral part of any business systems planning.

-An information technology or IT assessment is a systematic analysis of your business' technology needs.
+A technology needs assessment is a systematic analysis of your business' IT needs.
 It's a way of looking at what technology, systems and processes you currently have and use, and what you might need in the future to support your business objectives and growth.

-To avoid wasting time and money, and be able to make informed decisions, you should carry out an IT needs assessment before you make any technology purchases or changes in your business.
+To avoid wasting time and money, and be able to make informed decisions, you should carry out a technology needs assessment before you make any IT purchases or changes in your business.